 The idea of carrying out a project to retrofit a home and make it greener might sound quite noble but it takes a good deal of thought.
 There are a lot of solutions out there from installing more efficient air conditioning, opting for renewable solutions such as a ground source pump or even having a wind turbine installed on land near your property.
 Not only that, you need to find out how these technologies and changes work best in your location.
-For example, an air heat pump only works if your property is well insulated so it’s not entirely suitable for old buildings where there are nooks and crannies that allow drafts and cold to get in.
+For example, an air heat pump only works if your property is well insulated so it’s not entirely suitable for old buildings where some nooks and crannies allow drafts and cold to get in.

 Are There Incentives to Retrofit a Home in Your State?

 Whether you get Federal Tax Relief and other incentives will depend largely on which state you live in.
-Many, like California, have taken to renewable energy and home development in a big way and provide significant incentives such as tax cuts and payment through feed in tariffs for energy produced.
+Many, like California, have taken to renewable energy and home development in a big way and provide significant incentives such as tax cuts and payment through feed-in tariffs for energy produced.
 Others, like Alabama, have a poor record of supporting initiatives such as domestic solar.
 Where you live could determine how much you are going to have to pay in actual dollars if you decide to retrofit a home.